mnishihan/jq-idealforms/README.md

 ### Custom Errors

-You an customize the errors for the rules you added:
+To display your own custom errors for the rules you added pass the names and a list of errors for each field:

 ```javascript
 $('form').idealforms({